JimSeker/drawing/README.md

 `AlienInvaders_kt` (kotlin) is a very simple space invaders like game using a surfaceview.
 Note, some non android classes are still java.

-`AnimatedGifDemo` shows how to use the animated Drawable class to have animated gifs.
+`AnimatedGifDemo` (java) shows how to use the animated Drawable class to have animated gifs.
 NOTE: api 28+

+`AnimatedGifDemo_kt` (kotlin) shows how to use the animated Drawable class to have animated gifs.
+NOTE: api 28+

 `AnimatedVectorDrawableDemo` show how to use Vector graphics animate them.  uses the androidx.vectordrawable

 `DrawDemo1` (java) uses a canvas from a imageview to draw on.
 There are 4 fragments.  main draws different types of objects, based on a spinner and some need two taps to be drawn like a line.  there is a animated fragments to clear an uses a thread, asyc uses a aysctask. draw1 only draws one object on the screen.

-`DrawDemo1_tk` (kotlin) uses a canvas from a imageview to draw on.
+`DrawDemo1_kt` (kotlin) uses a canvas from a imageview to draw on.
 There are 4 fragments.  main draws different types of objects, based on a spinner and some need two taps to be drawn like a line.  there is a animated fragments to clear an uses a thread, asyc uses a aysctask. draw1 only draws one object on the screen.

 `drawDemo2` (java) uses a customview to draw on a canvas.
 There is also a touch listener, to draw blocks.

-`drawDemo2_tk` (kotlin) uses a customview to draw on a canvas.
+`drawDemo2_kt` (kotlin) uses a customview to draw on a canvas.
 There is also a touch listener, to draw blocks.

 `FlappyAlien` is a simple FlappyBird clone, to show how a game work work on a TextureView.